While losses mount, Uber CEO expects profitability in 2021

 Its revenue also topped expectations for $3.63 billion in the quarter.

 Uber convinced more people to use its array of products.
-The number of monthly active consumers across all its platforms grew to 103 million, up 26% from the same time last year.
+The number of monthly active consumers across all its platforms grew to 103 million, up 26% from the same time last year, but below the 104.4 million expected by analysts polled by FactSet.

+Gross bookings grew to $16.5 billion, which was 29% more than the same time last year, but lower than the $16.7 billion expected by analysts polled by FactSet.

 Last month, executives at Lyft said they expect the rival ride-hailing company to become profitable in the fourth quarter of 2021.